 The main language of the Ngalops is Dzongkha (meaning the language of the district) which was spoken by approximately half of the Bhutanese people around the country.
 As the dominance of the Ngalop throughout the country, Dzongkha has become the national language of Bhutan since 1971.

-Most Nalops practice Tibetan Buddhism with the Drukpa Lineage of Vajrayana form that appreciates the important role of the Avalokitesvara Bodhisattva to the spiritual life of people.
-Faith plays a significant part in the Ngalop’s culture, customs and way of life.
-Through the ups and downs of the historical journey of the outside world, the Ngalops still maintaining their un-spoilt Buddhism as a mental treasure of the Thunder Dragon Kingdom in the Himalayas.
+Most Nalops practice Tibetan Buddhism with the Drukpa Lineage of Vajrayana form that appreciates the important role of the Avalokitesvara Bodhisattva in the spiritual life of people.
+Faith plays a significant part in Ngalop’s culture, customs, and way of life.
+Through the ups and downs of the historical journey of the outside world, the Ngalops still maintain their un-spoilt Buddhism as a mental treasure of the Thunder Dragon Kingdom in the Himalayas.
 Buddhism encourages people to live in harmony with nature and pay reverence to the motherland where they were born.
 This can be reflected in some of the certain rules when visiting Bhutan that visitors are hoped to follow.
 For instance, tourists are proposed not to pick up any stones and throw them into the lake because it is considered a disrespect to the sacred land.